-With the amount of lotteries available both nationally and internationally, it is not surprising that many are getting a face lift.
-The new UK National Lottery game came online early October 2013.
+With the number of lotteries available both nationally and internationally, it is not surprising that many are getting a facelift.
+The new UK National Lottery game came online in early October 2013.
 The format remains the same but they have added more prizes though with an increase in lottery ticket line prices.
 With a £15 million advertising campaign, they are going to great lengths at getting the news out there.
 The UK National Lottery has been around since 1994 providing an estimated £29 billion in prize payouts.

 The New UK National Lottery

-Camelot out of the UK launched a £15 million campaign in September 2013 to beef up the numbers of players to the UK National Lottery.
-They adopted two tag lines: “a new dawn” and “Game changing.
+Camelot out of the UK launched a £15 million campaign in September 2013 to beef up the numbers of players in the UK National Lottery.
+They adopted two taglines: “a new dawn” and “Game changing.
 Life changing”.
-The media campaign is a combination of showing that winning can change your life as well the game helps good causes.
-It includes radio, outdoor, digital and print ads.
+The media campaign is a combination of showing that winning can change your life, as well as helps good causes.
+It includes radio, outdoor, digital, and print ads.

 Social Media and the UK National Lottery

 Part of the new publicity campaign is drawing on social media.
 Camelot is hosting a YouTube competition for people to upload videos of themselves and/or friends and family singing the new Lotto song.
 The winner takes £20,000.
-The new lotto song is a takeoff on Gilbert O’Sulivan’s Ooh-Wakka-Doo-Wakka Day with 300 people singing going about their day to day routines.
+The new lotto song is a takeoff on Gilbert O’Sulivan’s Ooh-Wakka-Doo-Wakka Day with 300 people singing and going about their day-to-day routines.

 More to Win at the UK National Lottery

-The changes in the National Lottery include the overall jackpot doubling, an increase to £25 (from £10) for correctly picking three numbers and a weekly raffle of £20,000 for 50 winners.
+The changes in the National Lottery include the overall jackpot doubling, an increase to £25 (from £10) for correctly picking three numbers, and a weekly raffle of £20,000 for 50 winners.
 One of the big arguments on the challenging odds of winning a big jackpot is lotteries don’t provide any guaranteed prizes.
-The UK National Lottery has done this with their 50 winners each draw.
+The UK National Lottery has done this with 50 winners in each draw.

 The Catch at UK National Lottery